Oct 26, 2014, 4:00 am

 Monday, March 29, 1943, 3:00:00 am local daylight time instead.

 Sunrise and sunset were about 1 hour later on Mar 29, 1943 than the day before.
-There was more light in the evening.
+There was more light in the evening and less light in the morning.

 Also called Spring Forward, Summer Time, and Daylight Savings Time.